The music bar line is the vertical line that divide the notes in a score into groups. These groups are then called musical measures or bars.

 So, what has all this got to do with bar lines?
 Well, bar lines are placed right before the X!
 Let’s swap the O’s and X’s with notes.
 Like this:

-But this example has a rather boring rhythm.
-Each beat can have a lot of different rhythms “on top of it”.
-As long as all the note values add up to the same for each beat.
+Each beat can actually consist of different rhythms.
+As long as all the note values add up to the same value as the beat.

 We have to decide how much each beat is worth.
 This is pure math.